Top Spots for Living and Investment in Cyprus

 Each of them is governed by homonymous cities.

-Cyprus is world-famous for its warm beaches and vineyards in the hilly part of the island.
-According to ancient legends, ancient Greek goddess of love Aphrodite was born from the sea foam and lived here in Paphos.
+Cyprus is -famous for its magnificent beaches and vineyards in the hilly part of the island.
+According to ancient legends, ancient Greek goddess of love Aphrodite was born from the sea foam not far from Paphos.
 Over its millennial history, Cyprus has accumulated a huge number of myths and cultural values reflected in the local customs.

 Limassol